 Available rental bikes

-If you choose to rent a Velociped-rental bike for the tour, we take it to your first hotel and bring pick it up at your destination.
+If you choose to rent a velocipede-rental bike for the tour, we take it to your first hotel and bring pick it up at your destination.
 You can choose between woman’s and men's bicycles either with 7-speed gear shift and coaster brake or 27-speed gear shift and freewheel or electric bikes.
 All ladies' bikes have a low opening that makes mounting and dismounting much easier.
 The bikes are suitable for all ladies from 150 cm in height and for all gentlemen from 165 cm in height.
+On our Velociped tours we use high-quality e-bikes of the Velo de Ville brand.
+They are technically mature and very robust.
 You simply specify your wishes at time of booking.

 Extra costs which are not included in the price

 A possibly applicable city tax is not part of the travel price and therefore has to be paid at the hotel locally.

 The ferry boat from Ruedesheim to Bingen (2 x) is not included in the tour price, the costs are approx. 5 € per person and boat trip.

 Just in case the bike chain breaks, flooding makes it impossible to continue your tour or any other nasty surprise: You can reach us seven days a week and we will do anything to help you as fast as possible.

 For EU citizens, there are no special passport or visa requirements and no health formalities to be considered for this trip.